 My approach to managing teams of teams has evolved over the past couple of years to consider more greatly the way the system as a whole is operating.
 I’ve been inspired to change by reading and development in the areas of system thinking.
 The rest of this post will pull on some ideas from system thinking.

-If you've not come across the concept, then what follows might not resonate with you.
-Good background reading on the topic is Think in Systems, or for a quicker read, there's the Introduction to Systems Thinking.
+If you’ve not come across the concept, then what follows might not resonate with you.
+Good background reading on the topic is Thinking in Systems by Donella H. Meadows, or for a quicker read, there’s the Introduction to Systems Thinking.

 No matter how hard we work to eliminate cross-team dependencies, a group of engineering teams working towards a common goal operate in the same system of delivery.
 Therefore, it can be said that the performance of this broader system (the Engineering team) will be directly related to the performance of its constituent parts (a Scrum team, for example).

 Furthermore, systems theory tells us that the performance of a system will be directly correlated with the performance of that system’s bottleneck.
 To improve overall system performance, we need to focus our attention on the bottleneck.
 Improvements elsewhere in the system are likely only to have negligible effects on the overall performance of the system and in the worst cases, some local enhancements will make the system performance worse.